Caution: Speed bumps ahead for Asia equity rally

 A flood of cash thanks to accomodative central banks, encouraging U.S. economic data and a European lifeline for the region's banking system have gotten global stock markets off to a roaring start to the year, with cheap money trumping risks to corporate earnings growth.

-The MSCI Asia Pacific ex-Japan index is up more than 13 percent so far this year, after tumbling 18 percent in 2011.
-Sub-indexes of cyclical sectors such as materials .MIAPJMT00PUS and technology are up more than 15 percent, compared with an 8 percent gain for the S&P .SPX.
+The MSCI Asia Pacific ex-Japan index .MIAPJ0000PUS is up more than 13 percent so far this year, after tumbling 18 percent in 2011.
+Sub-indexes of cyclical sectors such as materials .MIAPJMT00PUS and technology .MIAPJIT00PUS are up more than 15 percent, compared with an 8 percent gain for the

 Still, analysts say it may now be time for investors to lock in profits from the recent gains in Asian materials, transport and microchip companies, which still suffer from weak underlying trends in their respective industries.